openfun/joanie/docs/explanation/lex-persona.md

 - Retrieve the signed documents (GET method)

 Additionnaly, you can create the invitation link with a POST request in order to have the control on how we will deliver this link to our future signer.
 This implies to set the `maxInvites` to 0 when we create the workflow in the payload, which gives us the control for the invitation link overtime (more details further down the documentation).

+Here are some extra methods you might need from the API:

+- Select documents of a collection to sign, which allows us to sign directly the documents instead of passing through the consent page (POST method).
+- Refuse the invitation to sign a document (POST method).
 ___
 ### I) Check our user's data
 #### 1- Check my user data